Communities working to free Android WiFi and Free Cell Phone Roadmap

 Perhaps we should get in touch with them, so that we can advise them the best platform to use for freedom and perhaps start a Replicant port if they do their own hardware.

-RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by a b about 6 years ago
+RE: Communities working to free Android WiFi and Free Cell Phone Roadmap - Added by a b over 6 years ago

 I think they don't look for a free solution but for a solution that would minimize the possibility to be spied on.